Question-Adaptive Graph Learning for Multi-hop Retrieval Augmented Generation

 \section{Approach}

 This section presents the architecture of our proposed method, whose framework is shown in Figure ~\ref{fig:model_framework}.
 We first introduce the construction of the \textbf{\textit{Multi-information Level Knowledge Graph (Multi-L KG)}}.
-Next, we describe the detailed design of the \textbf{\textit{Query-Specific Graph Neural Network (QSGNN)}}.
-Finally, we present the pre-training strategy designed to enhance the performance of QSGNN in multi-hop question retrieval tasks.
+Next, we describe the detailed design of the \textbf{\textit{Question-Adaptive Graph Neural Network (Quest-GNN)}}.
+Finally, we present the pre-training strategy designed to enhance the performance of Quest-GNN in multi-hop question retrieval tasks.